Krešo Pukšec

 Krešo Pukšec (2 October 1920 – 26 August 1990) was a Croatian footballer.
 He played for the Croatia national football team.
-His career with various clubs from Zagreb lasted two decades.
+His career with various clubs in Zagreb lasted two decades.

 International career

 Pukšec made his international debut in September 1941 and played all 6 games under the flag of the Independent State of Croatia, a World War II-era puppet state of Nazi Germany.
 His final international was an April 1943 friendly match against Slovakia.